Debt-trap diplomacy: Sri Lanka

 In contrast to various conditions imposed by the World Bank or IMF, China has attached few conditions to its loans to Sri Lanka, requiring no policy reforms or similar structural adjustments.
 The use of Chinese labor on the project funded by the loan is the only condition for most Chinese loans to Sri Lanka.
+Loans from China's government are estimated to be between 10 percent and 12 percent of Sri Lanka's external debts.
+However, when total loans, including commercial lending, are counted, loans from China overall rise to roughly 20 percent.
+It is not the dominant portion of Sri Lanka's debt stock.
+Instead international sovereign bonds, which are owned mostly by western private investors, make up 36.5 percent of Sri Lanka's external debt, and 47 percent of the total foreign debt repayments.